Stefan1612/UD-Hackathon-Lottery/README.md

 ## Status

-The Lottery is currently running and fully functional on Kovan at:

-0x64283E7e871735853712a29310E6b00aa3160731

-The Website is online and running at [Wesbite](https://frosty-noyce-15524f.netlify.app/)
+The Website is online and running at [Wesbite](https://quiet-dragon-f4e178.netlify.app/)

 ## Demo Video